 Jazz Power Youth Workshop

-This 12-week training is held April-June in New York City at a central location.
+This 12-week training is held April-June in New York City at United Palace Cultural Theatre located on Broadway and 175th street in Washington Heights, Manhattan.
 Students ages 11-17 receive cultural immersion in the jazz arts and training in singing, dance and theatre.
 Classic jazz pieces are learned and scenes from JPI musicals are staged for a culminating performance at The National Jazz Museum in Harlem.

 Zah!
 Jazz Youth Ensemble